siruma/DS-group-project/README.md

     <figcaption>Example game</figcaption>
 </figure>

-This project uses a Python implementation of tic-tac-toa to demonstrate a client-server structure.
-Clients can connect to the server as authorised “players, " which then take turns updating the server's data (game status).
+This project uses a Python implementation of tic-tac-toe to demonstrate a client-server structure.
+Clients can connect to the server as authorised “players," which then take turns updating the server's data (game status).
 Only one tic-tac-toe game is ongoing on the server at any given time.